hackerb9/tokenize/README.md

-# Model 100 Tokenizer
+# Model 100 Tokenizer in C

-A tokenizer for TRS-80 Model 100 (AKA "M100") BASIC language.
-Converts `.DO` files to `.BA`.
+An external "tokenizer" for TRS-80 Model 100 (AKA "M100") BASIC language.
+Converts BASIC programs in ASCII text (`.DO`) to executable BASIC (`.BA`) on a host machine.
+Useful for large programs which the Model 100 cannot tokenize due to memory limitations.

+	$ cat FOO.DO
+	10 ?"Hello!"

-    tokenize FOO.DO FOO.BA
+	$ tokenize FOO.DO
+	Tokenizing 'FOO.DO' into 'FOO.BA'

+	$ hd FOO.BA
+	00000000  0f 80 0a 00 a3 22 48 65  6c 6c 6f 21 22 00        |....."Hello!".|
+	0000000e

+![A screenshot of running the FOO.BA program on a Tandy 102 (emulated via Virtual T)](README.md.d/HELLO.gif "Running a .BA file on a Tandy 102 (Virtual T)")

-Although, this documentation refers to the "Model 100", this program also works for the Tandy 102, Tandy 200, Kyocera Kyotronic-85, and Olivetti M10, which all have [identical tokenization](http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file).
+This program creates an executable BASIC file that works on the Model 100, the Tandy 102, Tandy 200, Kyocera Kyotronic-85, and Olivetti M10.
+Those five machine have [identical tokenization](http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file).

-_This does not work for the NEC PC-8201/8201A/8300 whose N82 BASIC has a different tokenization._
+This does not (yet) work for the NEC PC-8201/8201A/8300 whose N82 BASIC has a different tokenization.

+Additionally, this project provides a decommenter and cruncher (whitespace remover) to save bytes in the tokenized output.
+This allows one to have both well-commented and easy to read source code and a small executable size.

 ## Introduction

-The Tandy/Radio-Shack Model 100 portable computer can save its BASIC files in ASCII (plain text) or in a "tokenized" format where the keywords — such as `FOR`, `IF`, `PRINT`, `REM` — are converted to a single byte.
-Not only is this more compact, but it loads much faster.
+The Tandy/Radio-Shack Model 100 portable computer can save its BASIC files in ASCII (plain text) or in a _“tokenized”_ format where the keywords — such as `FOR`, `IF`, `PRINT`, `REM` — are converted to a single byte.
+The Model 100 automatically tokenizes an ASCII program when it is `LOAD`ed so that it can be `RUN` or `SAVE`d.
+The tokenized format saves space and loads faster, but where it is tokenized can matter.

 ### The problem

-Programs for the Model 100 are generally distributed in ASCII format, but that has two downsides: ① the user must LOAD and re-SAVE the file on their machine to tokenize it as only tokenized BASIC can be run and ② the machine may not have enough storage space to tokenize if the ASCII version is also in memory.
+Programs for the Model 100 are generally distributed in ASCII format which is good for portability and easy transfer.
+However, ASCII files have downsides:

+1. `RUN`ning an ASCII program is quite slow because the Model 100 must tokenize it first.

+1. Large programs can run out of memory (`?OM Error`) when tokenizing on the Model 100 because both the ASCII and the tokenized versions must be in memory simultaneously.

+![A screenshot of an OM Error after attempting to tokenize on a Tandy 102](README.md.d/OMerror.png "Out of Memory error when attempting to tokenize on a Tandy 102 (Virtual T)")

 ### The solution

-This program solves that problem by tokenizing on a host computer before downloading to the Model 100.
-Additionally, this project provides a decommenter and cruncher (whitespace remover) to save bytes in the tokenized output at the expense of readability.
+This program tokenizes on a host computer before downloading to the Model 100.

 ### File extension terminology

 Tokenized BASIC files use the extension `.BA`.
-ASCII formatted BASIC files should be given the extension `.DO` so that the Model 100 will see them as text documents, although people often misuse `.BA` for ASCII.
+ASCII formatted BASIC files should be given the extension `.DO` so that the Model 100 will see them as text documents, although people often misuse `.BA` for ASCII BASIC.

 ## Programs in this project

-* **tokenize**: A shell script which ties together all the following.
+* **tokenize**: A shell script which ties together all the following tools.
+Most people will only run this program directly.

 * **m100-tokenize**: Convert M100 BASIC program from ASCII (.DO)
   to executable .BA file.